Creepinator45/Nemleria-Guide/Nemleria Guide.md

 ###### Pendulum Treasure {emph}(2-3x)

-Pendulum Treasure allows you to easily add Dreaming Nemlaria to the extra deck.
+Pendulum Treasure allows you to easily add Dreaming Nemlaria to the extra deck while bypassing it's turn 1 summon restriction.
 The card is especially powerful with {Triple Tactics Thrust}.
-The card is a brick, however, if you already have Dreaming Nemleria in the Extra Deck.
+The card is a brick, however, if you already have Dreaming Nemleria access.

 {2coldiv}